Dr Adam Booth

 Research Group - PhD students:

 Emma Pearce - Density assessment of ice masses using seismic Full Waveform Inversion.
-Project co-supervised by Sebastian Rost, with NERC CASE support from ION-GXT and partnership with BAS.
+Project co-supervised by Sebastian Rost, with NERC CASE support from ION-GXT and partnership with BAS (now at British Antarctic Survey).

 Hannah Watts - Geophysical investigation of proglacial geomorphology; project led by Benny Reinardy, Stockholm University, and co-supervised by Bill Murphy.